alessandro-riccardi/abstraction-mpc-integration/ReadMe.md

 ## Overview

-This repository contains the experimental framework used to produce the results developed in the paper: "A. Riccardi, T. Badings, L. Laurenti, A. Abate, and B. De Schutter, *Temporal Logic Control of Nonlinear Stochastic Systems with Online Performance Optimization*, [ADD ARXIV LINK]".
+This repository contains the experimental framework used to produce the results developed in the paper:
+- "A. Riccardi, T. Badings, L. Laurenti, A. Abate, and B. De Schutter, *Temporal Logic Control of Nonlinear Stochastic Systems with Online Performance Optimization*, [ADD ARXIV LINK]".

+This software repository can be referenced using:
+- "A. Riccardi, T. Badings, L. Laurenti, A. Abate, and B. De Schutter, *Code for publication: Temporal Logic Control of Nonlinear Stochastic Systems with Online Performance Optimization*, DOI: 10.4121/631b574d-40e8-4951-b3ac-e304e3f34b13"

 The repository is developed extending the framework previously developed  in **IMDP abstraction procedure** from [ReadMeAbstraction.md](ReadMeAbstraction.md) by integrating **online control optimization** using **Mixed Integer Programming (MIP)** and **hybrid systems theory**.
 The new framework combines abstraction-based robust policy synthesis for the satisfaction of control specifications with online Model Predictive Control (MPC) to introduce the first model-based performance optimization of abstraction-based policies control for nonlinear stochastic systems.